- Learn and Engage

 Congregation Beth Israel has been a prominent force in the advancement of Reform Judaism since 1877, when we became founding members of the Union of American Hebrew Congregations (now the Union for Reform Judaism).
-Today, we are one of the largest Reform congregations in the Northeast U.S., serving approximately 700 families of diverse backgrounds through education, spiritual enrichment, and a commitment to tikkun olam – repairing the world.
+Today, we are one of the largest Reform congregations in the Northeast U.S., serving approximately 700 families of diverse backgrounds through lifelong learning, spiritual enrichment, and a commitment to tikkun olam – repairing the world.

 To learn more about our history, view our interactive timeline.